-Find out what a voluntary bat roost visitor (VBRV) does and how to get trained and licenced to carry out bat roost visits.
+Find out what a volunteer bat roost visitor (VBRV) does and how to get trained and licenced to carry out bat roost visits.

-Natural England’s VBRVs visit bat roosts in homes, churches and other public buildings to:
+Natural England’s volunteer bat roost visitors (VBRVs) visit bat roosts in homes, places of worship and other public buildings to:

-- reassure and educate people affected or distressed by bats
+- reassure people affected or distressed by bats

-- advise on timing and methods for building maintenance work and pest control
+- advise on timing and methods for building maintenance and pest control

 - reduce the possibility of bats being excluded from their roosts